ESMValGroup/ESMValTool_Tutorial/_episodes/04-recipe.md

 >
 > You might wonder how ESMValTool was able find the recipe file, even though
 > it's not in your working directory.
 All the recipe paths printed from
-> `esmvaltool recipes list` are relative to ESMValTools installation location.
+> `esmvaltool recipes list` are relative to ESMValTool's installation location.
 > This is where ESMValTool will look if it cannot find the file by following the
 > path from your working directory.
 {: .callout}